Real-life cases, data encryption, and testimonials using RFID and NFC technology

 - 20% reduction in maintenance costs

-- Greater return of equipment at the end of its useful life (remanufacturing)
+- Higher return of equipment at the end of its useful life (remanufacturing)

 - Positioning as a sustainable brand in hospital tenders